googleinterns/noms/README.md

 # noms

-A full-stack web application that connects students and college organizations to post about free food events on campus.
+A full-stack web application that connects students and college organizations by posting about free food events on campus.

 ## Context